Jordansheahan511/CP476---Assignment-1/README.md

 7. Collaborate within your team

 ## Contributors and Summary of Contributions
-- Jordan Sheahan - responsible for the front-end implementation and contributed to the development of the project wiki blog.
+- Jordan Sheahan - led the Database design and completed related tasks.
-- Archana Jagannathan - led the back-end setup and maintained updates to the Kanban board to track project progress.
+- Archana Jagannathan - led the back end design and completed related tasks.
-- Jenna Leung - designed the database architecture and prepared the project README documentation.
+- Jenna Leung - led the front end design and completed related tasks.